mila-iqia/Skipper/README.md

 `run_leap_pretrain_vae.py`: a single-processed experiment initializer for pretraining generator for the adapted LEAP agent

 `run_leap_pretrain_rl.py`: a single-processed experiment initializer for pretraining distance estimator (policy) for the adapted LEAP agent

+Please read carefully the args definition in `runtime.py` and pass the desired args in the commands.

 ## Extras
  - There is a potential CUDA_INDEX_ASSERTION error that could cause hanging at the beginning of the Skipper runs.
 We don't know yet how to fix it